ZCOdeMichael/Shoot-Em-Up-Game/README.md

 Movement:
 Traditional WASD

 Shift and a direction you can dash (if you have the ability)

 Fire:
 Click to fire

+# How to start the game
+1. Make a clone of the repository in an IDE (This game was written in java)
+2. Open the folder named TopDownShooter
+3. Open the source folder
+4. Open the main class which is called Game.java and run it

 # Bugs
 Sometimes when the game starts up it will return a null pointer error (I have no idea why this is happening)